oleg-nenashev/oleg-nenashev/README.md

-## Hello, open source world!
+Hello, world! 👋

-Open source contributor, advocate, and community builder.
+I am an open source contributor, advocate, and community builder.
 Principal Engineer at [CloudBees](http://cloudbees.com/), community team.
-Burnout survivor (almost?).
+Alumni of SPbSPU, Synopsys, Sitronics, and Intel Labs.
+Burnout and depression survivor, kinda.

 Long story short: Hardware engineer turned CI/CD systems admin turned SWE turned community leader.

+**Quick links:**
 [Twitter](https://twitter.com/oleg_nenashev) |
 [LinkedIn](https://www.linkedin.com/in/onenashev/) |
 [Education](./education) |
 [More links](https://linktr.ee/onenashev)

+## My communities and projects

 **Jenkins** is first open source community I joined.
 No regrets!
-In [Jenkins](http://jenkins.io/) I am a community bulder, core maintainer, board member, and holder of other roles.
+In [Jenkins](http://jenkins.io/) I am a community bulder, core maintainer, board member, event officer, and holder of many roles.
-I am not a mother of dragons, but I am definitely a father of many bugs 😊 My goal is to make the Jenkins community the best place to participate, and to ensure long term evolution of the project and its community.
+I am not a mother of dragons, but I am definitely a father of bugs 😊 My goal is to make the Jenkins community the best place to participate, and to ensure long term evolution of the project and its community.

-**CDF**.
+Always [looking for contributors](https://www.jenkins.io/participate), code or not!

+**Continuous Delivery Foundation**.
-I have been a community ambassador in the [Continuous Delivery Foundation](https://cd.foundation/) since its inception.
+I have been a community ambassador at the [CDF](https://cd.foundation/) since its inception.
 In 2021 I was also elected to join the Technical Oversight Committee.
 There I facilitate technical programs among member projects (including Jenkins or Tekton), and joint projects with the CDF end users and members.